-The JFK Assassination Records Collection created both by the legislation (mandating that JFK assassination records be transferred to the Archives) and the Board (charged to review everything that the agencies felt they couldn't release) represents over four million pages of declassified records.
-This daunting mass of records stands as testimony not only to the centrality of the assassination as an event, but it also gives witness to the problem of so many federal records being classified.
-We must find a way to reduce this volume of secrecy if we are to encourage an open and accountable form of governing ourselves.
+The JFK Assassination Records Collection Act created both by the legislation (mandating that JFK assassination records be transferred to the Archives) and the Board (charged to review everything that the agencies felt they couldn't release) led to the formation of a collection of over four million pages of records.
+This daunting mass of records concerning this traumatic event and featuring such sensitive records stands as testimony not only to the centrality of the assassination as an event, but it also gives witness to the problem of so many federal records being classified.
+An open and accountable form of governance requires that this volume of secret documentation be reduced.
+The independence of any group charged to declassify records is a key attribute.